 If you answered yes to any of these questions, your attic insulation may be to blame.
-Over time, attic insulation becomes deteriorated due to exposure to the elements and possible pest infestations.
+Over time, attic insulation becomes deteriorated due to exposure to the elements and possible animal infestations.
 Discover some of the main culprits and signs of faulty attic insulation and what to do when replacing attic insulation is the best course of action.

 If parts of your attic are randomly hot, or if you feel cool breezes from time to time in parts of the house, your attic insulation could be the root of these fluctuations.
 Over time, insulation can shift around and create gaps that let in too much cool air, while thick pockets of insulation may retain too much warm, stale air in your attic.

 While it’s possible to pat insulation back into place, this type of a fix generally doesn’t last for very long.
 Changing around your insulation is not safe without a professional who knows how to protect workers from exposure to substances within the insulation.
 If insulation is old enough to have shifted and created awkward pockets of differentiating temperatures, then attic insulation replacement is your best bet.

 While it may be an unpleasant thought, infestations can wreak absolute havoc on your attic’s insulation.
 Rodents, opossums, and bugs can make themselves at home in the comfortable warmth of your insulation.
 These infestations can go largely undetected.
 Keep a keen eye out for disturbed patches of insulation and/or fecal droppings, and sniff around for any foul odors to determine whether or not you have an infestation.